Voter Model Meets Rumour Spreading: an FPRAS for Consensus Probabilities on Voter Models with Agnostic Nodes: Time Bounds and Computational Complexity

-\begin{proposition}[rumour spreading bounds for general graphs] Given a regular graph $G$ (potentially with loops) and a (pull) voter model with agnostic states (either synchronous or asynchronous), where the vertices choose their neighbours (including potentially itself) with equal probability.
-Let $T_a$ denote the number of rounds it takes for the agnostic vertices to disappear from the graph.
-Then $\mathbb{E}[T_a] = O(f(n))$ where $f(n) = n\log(n)$ for the synchronous case and $f(n) = n^2\log(n)$ for the asynchronous case. \end{proposition}
+\begin{corollary}[rumour spreading bounds for general graphs] Given the conditions of Lemma~\ref{lemma:rumour_general}, suppose, additionally, that every vertex chooses their neighbours (including potentially itself) we equal probability.
+Then we have that, for every function $C(n)$, the probability $\mathbb{P}\left(T_a>C(n)ng(n)\right) \leq 2n^{-C(n)/3+2}$ and also that $\mathbb{E}[T_a] \leq 6ng(n) + 4$ where $g(n) = \log(n)$ for the synchronous case and $g(n) = n\log(n)$ for the asynchronous case. \end{corollary}